 A phobia or anxiety over flying is rarely covered by insurers as a reason for cancelling your holiday.
-There are lots of resources available online to help beat your anxiety, and some airlines even offer courses in overcoming fear of flying.
+However, there are lots of resources available online to help beat your anxiety, and some airlines even offer courses in overcoming the fear of flying.

-Myth 5: “My belongings are always protected against theft from a vehicle”
+Myth 5: "My belongings are always covered for theft from a vehicle”

 Myth 6: “I can claim for items I accidentally left in my hotel room”

-Policies rarely cover items that you leave in your hotel room after check out, or baggage that is left in a luggage storage room.
+Policies rarely cover items that you leave in your hotel room after checking out, or baggage left in a luggage storage room.
 So always do a full check of your room before you leave, remember to check under those beds – and keep your valuables on you when you put luggage in storage.

-Myth 7: “I can report stolen items on my return to the UK”
+Myth 7: “I can report stolen items when I get back to the UK”

 Don’t put it off.
 Most insurers would require you to report any loss or stolen items to the police and your insurance company within 24 hours, or as soon as reasonably possible, to be eligible for a claim.
-You’ll also need to get a written police report or if that’s not possible written proof of loss from an independent party, such as your hotel.
+You’ll also usually need to get a written police report or – if that’s not possible – written proof of loss from an independent party, such as your hotel.

 Myth 8: “My luggage is covered while it’s on the plane”

-Luggage in the hold is covered for loss or accidental damage, but loss, accidental damage or theft of valuables not carried in your hand baggage and fully accessible to you while you’re travelling.
+Luggage in the hold is covered for loss or accidental damage.
+However, valuables such as phones, money, tablets and jewellery should be carried in your hand baggage and fully accessible to you while you’re travelling.
 That’s because they won’t be covered if put in the hold.